obscureIT/githubpractice/git.md

 ### git init

-4. Then if you want to save all of our progress in the code then write
+4. Then if you want to save all of our progress in the code you first need to "add" the code to the staging area - it is like telling git - "bro keep a `watch` on this code that I am working on and I just might take a snapshot of this code later on" it marks the are you want to include in the next commit

 ### git add .